BNLIF/drop/README.md

 | Module | Use a short, lowercase word or words.
 Separate words with underscores to improve readability.	  | `module.py`, `my_module.py`  |
 | Package  |  Use a short, lowercase word or words.
 Do not separate words with underscores.	 |  `package`, `mypackage` |

-Also, function starts with __ are not meant for users to call.
+Also, function starts with underscores are not meant for users to call.
 This is a python naming convention, not strictly enforced.
-For example
+For example,
+ - `_single_leading_underscore`: weak "internal use" indicator.
+E.g. from M import * does not import objects whose name starts with an underscore
+- Double pre underscores are used for the name mangling.
+- Double underscores before and after are reserved for python.
+For example, `__init__`.
+DO NOT make yours.

 ### Indentation